amvlab/plugins_bluesky_birds/README.md

 https://github.com/user-attachments/assets/b43ee9d3-bbc6-4dfc-8499-43ab9e1faf2f

-A BlueSky simulation plugin that adds realistic bird traffic simulation and visualization capabilities to the [BlueSky](https://github.com/TUDelft-CNS-ATM/bluesky) air traffic management simulator.
+A BlueSky simulation plugin that adds realistic bird traffic simulation and visualisation capabilities to the [BlueSky](https://github.com/TUDelft-CNS-ATM/bluesky) air traffic management simulator.

-Jointly developed by [amvlab](https://amvlab.eu) and [Dr. Isabel Metz](https://www.linkedin.com/in/isabel-c-metz/) from DLR.
+[Dr. Isabel Metz](https://www.linkedin.com/in/isabel-c-metz/) from DLR has been researching aircraft-bird interactions since 2016, developing tools within the BlueSky simulator to study avian behavior in aviation contexts.
+As BlueSky continues to evolve, [amvlab](https://amvlab.eu) collabortated with Dr. Isabel Metz to update this work for compatibility with the latest release (version 1.1.0) and made it available as an open-source plugin.

 ## Overview